-Golden Arrow Resources Corporation (the "Company" or "Golden Arrow") was incorporated on September 22, 2015, under the Business Corporations Act in the province of British Columbia.
+Golden Arrow was incorporated on September 22, 2015, under the Business Corporations Act in the province of British Columbia.
 The address of the Company's registered office is Suite 411 - 837 West Hastings Street, Vancouver, BC, Canada V6C 3N6.
 The Company is listed on the TSX Venture Exchange (TSX-V"), trading under the symbol "GRG", the OTCQX, trading under the symbol "GARWF", and the Frankfurt Stock Exchange, trading under the symbol "G6A".